Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to Iowa, our data show that Clinton's latest annual appreciation rate is lower than 70% of the other cities and towns in Iowa.
+Relative to Iowa, our data show that Clinton's latest annual appreciation rate is higher than 80% of the other cities and towns in Iowa.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Clinton differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Clinton - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Clinton real estate investment or home purchase decisions.

 |$548,001 - $822,000||0.7|

 |Time Period||Total Appreciation||Avg.
 Annual Rate||

 2019 Q1 - 2020 Q1